My Origin Story

 Then Russia annexed Crimea.

-Our government counterparts were gone.
+Our government counterparties were gone.
 The legal framework we'd built everything on became irrelevant.
 International sanctions made any Crimea-related project untouchable.
 The Chinese partners walked away.
 I couldn't blame them.

 Four years of work.
 Significant personal investment.
 Gone in a day.